-In book one to three, the story was in Charley’s point of view.
+In books one to three, the story was from Charley’s point of view.
 However, in this short story, the perspective was from a deceased female who couldn’t remember the tale of her life, including her name, and it’s interesting to see what she thought about Charley.

 The story itself, as usual, was written beautifully, and the ending was a little touching and sad.

 Fourth Grave Beneath My Feet